 Advantages of the Nutanix hybrid multicloud solution compared to public cloud

-Nutanix customers reap benefits from the Nutanix architecture overall, but its Xi Cloud Services offer a unique repertoire of perks.
+Nutanix customers reap benefits from the Nutanix architecture overall, but its Hybrid Multicloud Solution offers a unique repertoire of perks.
 Below are the most commonly cited benefits:

 - Managing a cloud is often a time-consuming task.
-Xi Cloud Services simplify management, and in many cases, automate otherwise manual tasks, so businesses can refocus their efforts onto other, more high-value projects.
+Nutanix simplifies cloud management, and in many cases, automates otherwise manual tasks, so businesses can refocus their efforts onto other, more high-value projects.

-- Regardless of the cloud vendor a business is using, Xi Cloud Services can still be utilized.
-Even if an organization is using a public cloud like AWS, Azure, or Google Cloud Platform (GCP), they can still utilize the Nutanix library of cloud services.
+- Regardless of the cloud vendor a business is using, Nutanix can still be utilized.
+Even if an organization is using a public cloud like AWS, Azure, or Google Cloud Platform (GCP), they can still utilize the Nutanix library of cloud-native services.

-- Many of the products in the Xi Cloud portfolio come natively integrated with the Nutanix platform, so existing customers do not have additional steps or licenses to go through before leveraging the products.
+- Many of the products in the Hybrid Multicloud Solution portfolio come natively integrated with the Nutanix platform, so existing customers do not have additional steps or licenses to go through before leveraging the products.

 - Businesses are able to expand their on-premises cloud architecture into a hybrid or multi-cloud without migratory hiccups or complexity.
-In addition, Xi Cloud Services are all designed to simplify an often-complex hybrid or multi-cloud environment without additional staffing or costs.
+In addition, the Nutanix solution is designed to simplify an often-complex hybrid or multi-cloud environment without additional staffing or costs.

 Below is an abridged list of similar capabilities offered by Nutanix and AWS.
-As AWS has a product catalog of over 100, the chart does not capture each product name.
+As AWS has an extensive product catalog, the chart does not capture each product name.
 Notably, AWS provides product categories and features that Nutanix does not, including the Ground Station satellite, game server hosting, and AR and VR capabilities.